mrusme/kiwi/README.md

 into a powerful wireless (WiFi) controller for Philips Hue, IFTTT, OBS and everything else that has an HTTP API!

+With Kiwi, you can turn your Pimoroni Keybow into a poor-man's Elgato Stream Deck!

 ![Kiwi](docs/kiwi.gif)

 ## Requirements